cspr-rad/kairos-spec/src/spec.typ

 - GET /accounts/:accountID returns a single user's L2 account balance
 - GET /accounts returns the current Validium state, i.e. all L2 account balances
-- POST /transfer takes in an L2 transaction in CBOR format, and returns a TxID
+- POST /transfer takes in an L2 transaction in JSON format, and returns a TxID
-  // TODO: Determine whether we indeed want to use CBOR here.
 - GET /transfer/:TxID shows the status of a given transaction: Cancelled, ZKP in progress, ZKR in progress, or "posted in L1 block with blockhash X"
 - GET /deposit takes in a JSON request for an L1 deposit and calculates the new Merkle root as well as generating a ZKP for it
 - GET /withdrawal takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating a ZKP for it
-// TODO: Should these last two be POST requests?
-They don't change anything in the server's state, but the request itself also carries data.

 Note that through the CLI, any user can decide to compute the ZKP necessary for depositing/withdrawing money locally, thereby relying less on the L2 server.
 This cuts down the dependency on the L2 server to nothing but requesting the current Merkle tree.